 I'm very much so focused on the student-driven classroom.
 I like to make a distinction between student-centered versus student-driven.
-I believe that every classroom, whether it be student or kid, adult, teenager, whoever every classroom is, is supposed to be student centered.
-Because it has students in it.
-If, if there are students in that classroom, learning that every classroom should be students in it.
-However, a student driven classroom is more of an opportunity because you are allowing in a student driven classroom, you're allowing the students to really drive the teaching and the learning process that means you're paying attention.
+I believe that every classroom, whether it be student or kid, adult, teenager, whoever every classroom is, is supposed to be student-centered because it has students.
+If there are students in that classroom, learn that every classroom should be students in it.
+However, a student-driven classroom is more of an opportunity because you allow it in a student-driven classroom.
+You're allowing the students to drive the teaching and the learning process, which means you're paying attention.
 You've allowed them to drive your teaching and learning process.
 You've allowed them to drive your reflective process.
 You've allowed them to spark or re-spark.
 That's why you've allowed them to influence your teaching philosophy and maybe develop it along the way.
 Your philosophy might also change along the way as you're, you know, leaning into that student-driven classroom.

 Dene before you go.
 I know that I saw on Instagram, I think it was Instagram that you have a new project out.
 Would you mind sharing some details about it, maybe the why behind your project, what it is and where we can find more information about it.

 I have recently published a play called Diversity: It is not just about you.
 It's about us.
 The why behind that thinking about current events, thinking about the opportunities, and even the need to be able to have conversations around diversity.
 If you ask somebody their definition of diversity, you'll probably get many different definitions, right?
-So having that conversation, I think really opens the door to additional learning processes.
+So having that conversation, I think, opens the door to other learning processes.